Guardianship Services

 In elder law, guardianship plays a vital role.
 When an aging loved one cannot manage their personal, financial, or medical affairs, a guardian may be appointed to ensure their welfare and rights are safeguarded.
 However, navigating through this complex process can be overwhelming, and that’s where our legal guardianship services come into play.

 At Dorcey Law Firm, we represent individuals, families, and loved ones, helping them by advocating for the best interests of older adults so that they can receive the care and protection they need.
 Our attorneys understand that guardianship matters can be complex and emotional.
-Our Fort Meyers-based law firm is here for you and your family when you need us most.
+Our Fort Myers-based law firm is here for you and your family when you need us most.

 Contact the Dorcey Law Firm online or call our office at (239) 309-2870 to discuss your guardianship options today.